Coherent and finiteness spaces: Introduction

-If one only looks at the vertices, the corresponding operations are simply the identity, the usual cartesian product~``$\times$'' and the disjoint union~``$\Plus$''.

-\bigbreak More recently, Thomas Ehrhard introduced the notion of finiteness spaces~([\finiteness]) to give a model to the differential $\lambda$-calculus ([\diff]), which can be seen as an enrichment of linear logic.
-The point that interests us most here is that the collection of finitary sets of a finiteness space are closed under finite sums (\ie finite unions) to take into account a notion of ``non-deterministic sum'' of terms.
-(See also~[\lionel].)
-This is definitely not possible with the cliques of a coherence space.
+\medbreak More recently, T. Ehrhard introduced the notion of finiteness space~\cite{Ehrhard05} to give a model for the differential $\lambda$-calculus~\cite{EhrhardRegnier03}, which can be seen as an enrichment of linear logic.
+The point that interests us most here is that the collection of \emph{finitary sets} of a finiteness space is closed under finite unions.
+This is definitely not the case with the cliques of a coherent space.
+This property is crucial for the interpretation of non-deterministic sums of terms~\cite{Ehrhard05,Vaux09}, which correspond in the models to linear combinations of simple terms.
+In this note, we only look at a qualitative version, where coefficients play no role.
+In other words, coefficients live in the \emph{rig} (ring without \emph{n}egatives)~$\{0,1\}$ with~$1+1=1$.